MaterializeInc/materialize/doc/user/content/get-started/quickstart.md

     GROUP BY buyer;
     ```

-    As new auction data is generated, the buyers' `debits` will
-    update accordingly.

-1. To verify that the total credit and total debit amounts equal for closed
+1. To verify that the total credit and total debit amounts equal for completed
    auctions (i.e., to verify that the results are correct and consistent even as
    new data comes in), create a `funds_movement` view that calculates the total
    credits across sellers, total debits across buyers, and the difference